 Because not only was the data highlighting that existing inequality made BAME individuals more susceptible to this deadly disease, but it showed it had the capability to exacerbate inequality even further and drive greater division in our society.

 Selbie then set out a seven-point action plan, with recommendations on the steps that could be taken to mitigate the risks posed to BAME individuals in the COVID-age.
 Within this, was guidance for employers which stated that – at a national level – we must:

 ‘Accelerate the development of culturally competent occupational risk assessment tools that can be employed in a variety of occupational settings and used to reduce the risk of a worker’s exposure to and acquisition of COVID-19, especially for key workers working with a large cross section of the general public or in contact with those infected with COVID-19.’

 It is unknown how long COVID-19 will be present in our lives.
 Whether a vaccine eradicates its existence is yet to be seen but there are claims among scientists that it is set to be part of our lives forever, even if we can immunise against its most severe effects.

-This stark reality means employers of BAME individuals have an additional responsibility to ensure workers of this demographic are provided with equal, inclusive places to work where background isn’t a determining factor of their progress and success.
+This stark reality means employers of BAME individuals have an additional responsibility to ensure workers of this demographic are provided with equal, inclusive places to work where the background isn’t a determining factor of their progress and success.

 When even a virus appears able to discriminate, we must empower BAME colleagues with everything they need to eradicate other inequalities from their lives.
 A diverse and fair working environment should be a given.